binli123/dsmil-wsi/README.md

 >The data will be saved in `./WSI/TCGA-lung`.
 Please check [details](https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Getting_Started/) regarding the use of TCGA data portal.
 Otherwise, individual WSIs can be download manually in GDC data portal [repository](https://portal.gdc.cancer.gov/repository?filters=%7B%22op%22%3A%22and%22%2C%22content%22%3A%5B%7B%22content%22%3A%7B%22field%22%3A%22files.cases.primary_site%22%2C%22value%22%3A%5B%22bronchus%20and%20lung%22%5D%7D%2C%22op%22%3A%22in%22%7D%2C%7B%22content%22%3A%7B%22field%22%3A%22files.data_format%22%2C%22value%22%3A%5B%22svs%22%5D%7D%2C%22op%22%3A%22in%22%7D%2C%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22files.experimental_strategy%22%2C%22value%22%3A%5B%22Diagnostic%20Slide%22%5D%7D%7D%5D%7D)
 >**From Google Drive.** The svs files are also [uploaded](https://drive.google.com/drive/folders/1UobMSqJEqINX2izxrwbgprugjlTporSQ?usp=sharing).
 The dataset contains in total 1053 slides, including 512 LUSC and 541 LUAD.
 10 low-quality LUAD slides are discarded.

+**Sort svs files in the folder.**
+Separate LUAD and LUSC slides according to the IDs and place the files into folder `WSI/TCGA-lung/LUAD` or `WSI/TCGA-lung/LUSC`.

 **Prepare the patches.**
 >We will be using [OpenSlide](https://openslide.org/), a C library with a [Python API](https://pypi.org/project/openslide-python/) that provides a simple interface to read WSI data.
 We refer the users to [OpenSlide Python API document](https://openslide.org/api/python/) for the details of using this tool.
 >The patches could be saved in './WSI/TCGA-lung/pyramid' in a pyramidal structure for the magnifications of 20x and 5x.
 Run: